MBC Drama (Saudi TV channel)

-MBC Drama (إم بي سي دراما) is a pan-Arab television channel owned by MBC Group.
-It was launched on 27 November 2010 as free-to-air with 24/7 Arabic drama series.
+MBC Drama (إم بي سي دراما) is a free-to-air pan-Arab television channel owned by MBC Group.
+It was launched on 27 November 2010 with 24/7 Arabic drama series.

-The channel runs a variety of different dramas: Egyptian, Syrian, Bedouin and Gulf dramas that are first runs and exclusive runs.
+The channel runs a variety of different dramas: Egyptian, Iraqi, Lebanese, Levantine, Syrian, Bedouin and Gulf dramas that are first and exclusive runs.
 MBC Drama is distinguished by the two additional repeats throughout the day.

+MBC 1 has secured a deal to show 32 Indian movies after its initial broadcast of Jodhaa Akbar, which was a huge success and was appreciated by the public as well as the advertisers.
+This, however, ended up on MBC 1 and MBC Drama instead, due to tying in the Bollywood films as part of the dubbed films package so that these films can be watched by the Arab audience as well.